apache/fury/README.md

 For example, the deserialization may invoke `init` constructor or `equals`/`hashCode` method, if the method body contains malicious code, the system will be at risks.

 Fury provides a class registration option and enabled by default for such protocols, which allows only deserializing trusted registered types or built-in types.
- **Do not disable class registration unless you can ensure your environment is indeed secure**.
+ **Do not disable class registration unless you can ensure your environment is secure**.

 If this option is disabled, you are responsible for serialization security.
 You can configure `io.fury.resolver.ClassChecker` by
 `ClassResolver#setClassChecker` to control which classes are allowed for serialization.